 JW Riley’s Emporium

-Located at 107 West Main Street in downtown Greenfield, off the US 40 / Historic National Road, is JW Riley’s Emporium, an antique store that offers an eclectic variety of antiques, vintage, retro and other interesting items, most of which come from from Indiana and the Midwest.
+Located at 107 West Main Street in downtown Greenfield, off the US 40 / Historic National Road, is JW Riley’s Emporium, an antique store that offers an eclectic variety of antiques, vintage, retro and other interesting items, most of which come from Indiana and the Midwest.

-There are typically around 60 vendor booths, spread over some 11,000 sq. ft. of space, between the the main floor and upstairs.
+There are typically around 60 vendor booths, spread over some 11,000 sq. ft. of space, between the main floor and upstairs.
 JW Riley’s Emporium is owned and operated by Carol Ratliff & David Kuhn.

 The Red Rooster